 Drag Tip Usage

-For many handheld jobs on thin sheet, drag tips let the torch ride the workpiece, locking standoff and stabilizing the arc for narrow kerf and crisp edges.
-You gain drag tip advantages: simplified torch control, consistent height, tighter kerf, improved cut quality on light-gauge stock.
+For many handheld jobs on thin sheet, drag tips let the torch ride directly on the workpiece, locking the standoff distance and stabilizing the arc for narrow kerf and crisp edges.
+You gain drag tip advantages: simplified torch control, consistent height, tighter kerf, and improved cut quality on light-gauge stock.
 Use them primarily on thin materials; for thicker plate, step up amperage and consider shielded or standard tips.

 Kerf Width and Speed Guidelines for Thin to Thick Metals